hvbr1s/solana-batch/README.md

 ## Prerequisites

 - Node.js (v14+)
-- Fordefi Solana vault and API credentials
+- Fordefi Solana vault
+- Set up an API Signer ([see here](https://docs.fordefi.com/developers/getting-started/set-up-an-api-signer))
+- Create an API user and access token ([see here](https://docs.fordefi.com/developers/getting-started/create-an-api-user))
-- Private key for API User's request signing
+- Generate a private/public key pair for your API user ([see here](https://docs.fordefi.com/developers/getting-started/pair-an-api-client-with-the-api-signer))
+- Register your API user with your API Signer (same link as above)
 - Solana SPL tokens and SOL in your Fordefi Solana Vault

 ## Setup